evandisoft/RedOnion/MunOS/MunOS/Layer2.md

 threads will be.

 1. ProcessManager will show information for processes and allow you to "switch" to a process, opening it in liverepl.

+1. For simplicity, Process will have an output buffer and all its threads will access that buffer.

+1. Process will have facilities for adding a thread to it and will manage its threads, but will not manage their execution time.
+It will just register them to the OS to run.

+1. Need a way to get execution time at the process level so that processes could be shown with how long they are executing
+1. ProcessManager can show a dropdown list for each process that shows which threads are running and for how much time.
+1. Threads can have a Property that returns how many ticks were executed last update.

+1. Global update counter can help us more easily record stats.
+1. ROSProcess, KerbaluaProcess, and they are both EngineProcess (or ScriptProcess).
+EngineProcess is a MunProcess.
+1. EngineProcess has an optional input history.